johnjago/getdashify.com/content/releases/2024-06-18-search-and-bulk-actions/index.md

 +++
-title = 'Updates to the order search and bulk actions' slug = '2024-06-18-search-and-bulk-actions' date = '2024-06-18'
+title = 'Dashify 1.2.6: Updates to the order search and bulk actions' slug = '2024-06-18-search-and-bulk-actions' date = '2024-06-18'
 draft = false